Why Does Wine Make My Face Red And Hot

 It’s worth mentioning that not all wines contain the same amount of histamine or sulfites.
 Red wines tend to have higher levels of histamine compared to white wines, which might explain why some individuals experience a stronger reaction with red wine.
 Additionally, organic and natural wines are often lower in sulfites, making them a better choice for those with sulfite sensitivity.

-See also Why Cook With Wine
+See also Can I Cook With Wine While Pregnant

 So, what can you do if you’re someone who experiences a red and hot face after drinking wine?
 Well, there are a few strategies that might help.
 First, you could try taking an antihistamine before consuming wine, as this can help reduce the release of histamine in your body.
 It’s always a good idea to consult with a healthcare professional before taking any medication.